Skip to content

 • HIDA scan with CCK (this tests the function of the gallbladder)

 This procedure is generally performed using 3 or 4 tiny incisions to remove the gallbladder.
-BMI surgeons offer single incision surgery (SILS) and Cosmetic Cholecystectomy for appropriate patients.
+Drs.
+Duperier & Englehardt perform both laparoscopic and robotic gallbladder surgeries.

 Occasionally if there are stones in the main bile duct another procedure may be necessary to remove them.
 Usually this can be done with a scope passed down the patient’s mouth.
 In rare cases where this is unsuccessful, BMI surgeons are able to remove these stones with a laparoscopic procedure.